Early Days - Silos Will Need to Go

 In the summer of 2009, Leta van Duin began as Coordinator.
 The board gradually started to move from being a working board to becoming a policy-governing board.
 A one-day conference was held in Edmonton in the fall of 2009, again strongly attended by more than 90 professionals.

-2010 - An Enduring Partnership Begins with the City of Calgary for Training in All Facets of Stormwater Management
+2010 - A Partnership Begins with the City of Calgary for Training in All Facets of Stormwater Management

 A partnership between the ALIDP and the City of Calgary Water Quality Services began in 2009.
 The 10th Annual Erosion and Sediment Control Courses were celebrated with the addition of new training in LID, thereby broadening the understanding of the need to ensure water quality not just during construction, but to completion...and beyond.
 We were privileged to be joined by Gary Minton from Seattle.
 He delivered two days of training in Stormwater Quality from his definitive textbook by the same name.
 (We understand that this was amoung the last, if not THE last time Gary offered this training in a live format before heading in to semi-retirement.)